costdev/WordPress-Advanced-administration-handbook/resources/index.md

 They will teach you the basics of HTML and CSS in their [Responsive Web Design](https://www.freecodecamp.org/learn/2022/responsive-web-design/) course.

-If you'd like to dive deeper with JavaScript, you can do so in their [Front End Development Libraries](https://www.freecodecamp.org/learn/front-end-development-libraries/#bootstrap) course, which will get you started with JavaScript and even React, which will be helpful for you to developer themes, plugins, and especially blocks.
+If you'd like to dive deeper with JavaScript, you can do so in their [Front End Development Libraries](https://www.freecodecamp.org/learn/front-end-development-libraries/#bootstrap) course, which will get you started with JavaScript and even React, which will be helpful for you to develop themes, plugins, and especially blocks.

 Unfortunately, there's currently no PHP course.